Juu-dev/Blog-App-Full/README.md

 This is his youtube channel: (https://www.youtube.com/c/LamaDev)

+## How to run - Step by Step

+- BackEnd
+  - Open terminal and run command: `make build` to create docker container for mongodb
+  - Then run command: `npm i` and `npm start`
+- FrontEnd
+  - Open terminal and run command: `npm i` and `npm start`

 ## Several convention about how to folder/file named

 - FrontEnd:

   - Folder named by camelcase contain directly file .jsx and .scss.
 This folder has the same name as the file inside.
   - Folder named by lowercase is only contained folder
   - File .js and .scss in same folder must same name.
 They combine to form component of Blog

   - components: contain file with extension is .jsx and .scss
   - pages: contain file with extension is .jsx and .scss

 - BackEnd:

   - Folder named by lowercase is only contained folder
   - File in models folder named with first letter uppercase
   - Other files named by lowercase

   - Folder routes: file named by camelcase
   - Folder controllers: file named by camelcase
   - Folder models: file named with the first letter is uppercase

 ## Technologies and props

 - FrontEnd:
   - React.js
   - react-router-dom
   - Sass/Scss (module)
   - Axios
   - Web-vitals
 - BackEnd:
   - express (minimalist web framework for node)
   - mongoose (Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
 Mongoose supports both promises and callbacks)
   - nodemon (Automatically restarting the node application when file changes in the directory are detected)
   - multer (used for uploading files)
   - dotenv (Supports environment variable)
 - Database:
   - MongoDB

 ## Structuring file/folder of project